-There is a state obligation to take concrete and targeted steps and to use the maximum of available resources for the progressive realization of the right to health including PHC.
-This is to be done with a view to the realization of UHC.
+There is a state obligation to take concrete and targeted steps and to use the maximum of available resources for the progressive realization of the right to health including PHC.9 This is to be done with a view to the realization of UHC.
 Resource includes financial resources appropriated through the budget and other finances leveraged through collaboration with state and non-state actors.
 Resources also include information, environment, technology and human resources.
-There are standards used to benchmark state financial resources dedicated to health.
-Two of the standards vis, the Abuja Declaration and the Sokoto State Strategic Health Development Plan II will be used to benchmark Sokoto State's health budget allocations in recent years.
+To set the context for the state health budget review, the overall Sokoto State Budget per capita for the years 2018, 2019, 2020,